 Old Thayer Library - 2 JFK Memorial Drive

 Mayor Joseph C. Sullivan with the assistance of the Historical Commission and with funding from the Community Preservation Committee has embarked on a program of restoration of Old Thayer Library.
 Initially the Town hired the firm Bargman Hendrie + Associates to develop a restoration assessment for the opening and re-use of former Library.
-Bargman Hendrie + Associates have been working with Town officials over the last year.
+The restoration assessment provided the basis for future phases of restoration.
 The Town received in June of 2011 a Mass Preservation Project Fund (MPPF) grant of $45,000.00 from Massachusetts Historical Commission towards the preservation and restoration of the exterior of the building to secure the building from the weather.
-Exterior construction work is expected to start in the fall of 2011 and continue to the summer of 2012.
+Phase I exterior construction work roof, façade and chimneys started in the fall of 2011 and continue to the summer of 2012.
 Phase II exterior project includes restoration of the windows, frames and sashes as well as the front door currently underway for the summer of 2014.
 The Phase III exterior is proposed to have an addition and universal accessibility to the building.
 Mayor Sullivan continues to pursue funding opportunities for the interior restoration of the building to be used as community meeting space.

 For further information on any of the items noted above - please contact the Planning and Community Development Office, Christine Stickney, Director at 781-794-8230 or via